 Top three Wireless Drives

-Besides Transced, there other options on the market for those looking to purchase a cloud compatible drive which can be paired with a smartphone, or a tablet.
+Besides Transcend, there are other options in the market for those looking to purchase a cloud compatible drive which can be paired with a smartphone, or a tablet.
 More commonly known as wireless drives, they are more than sufficient to do the job of the cloud SSD presented above, at more than pleasant speeds.

 - Kingston Wi-Drive: where there’s memory, there’s Kingston.
 The Wi-Drive is a highly portable wireless storage option which can be used in tandem with the iPad, the iPod Touch, Kindle Fire, Android-running mobiles and any other smart device.
 Coming with 64GB of memory, the Wi-Drive can be accessed through a dedicated application or, even with the casual browser.
 It comes with a regular Wi-Fi antenna, a rechargeable battery with 4 hours of juice and a USB cable that can be used for power, or transfers – all at the price of $69 from Amazon.

 - Seagate Satellite: the Satellite from Seagate is an easy-to-use product that relies only on the browser and on a casual Wi-Fi antenna to do the job, while assuring high transfer speeds and almost 7 hours of battery life.
 Besides the usual compatibility with mobile devices, this baby can also be used by laptops and notebooks.
 Speaking of speeds, the Satellite relies on USB 3.0 for transfers, but can also cope with USB 2.0, Thunderbolt and FireWire 800.
 The model is available from various stores, at the approximate price of $190 for 500GB of storage.
 Imagine a Nexus 7 with that capacity.